pvnieo/FMNet-pytorch/README.md

   --no-geo              Do not compute geodesic distances.
   --no-dec              Do not compute Laplacian eigen decomposition.
 ```
+**NB**: if the shapes have many vertices, the computation of geodesic distance will consume a lot of memory and take a lot of time.

 ## Usage
 Use the `train.py` script to train the FMNet network.